 To be honest, I never liked KURI GOHAN or chestnut rice, simply because I never really liked sweetness associated with savory meals.
-Plus, it was never rewarding after all that hard work of peeling chestnuts until one day, I had some chestnut rice at one of my favorite Japanese restaurants, SHIKIHA KAISEKI YOSHIHITO in Ishikawacho (Yokohama), that turned my world around.
+Plus, it was never rewarding after all that hard work of peeling chestnuts until one day, I had chestnut rice at one of my favorite Japanese restaurants, SHIKIHA KAISEKI YOSHIHITO in Ishikawacho (Yokohama), that turned my world around.
 I ordered a course menu so I had no choice, but his chestnut rice was far beyond my expectation.
 Yes, I know he uses the best ingredients, but it wasn’t just that, there had to be some other secret to it.
 I wasn’t really sure what it was that made such a big difference until I realized it was the taste of the chestnut itself.
 I noticed the chestnut had a flavor of salt to it, which made the chestnut even tastier.

 And so, here’s the recipe to MY BEST EVER CHESTNUT RICE (tada—–!)

 BTW, I went back to SHIKIHA the other day and they happened to serve their chestnut rice (they change menu’s every month so I was lucky!).
 Same as before, it was sooooo delicious and I know I can never beat that taste, but mine’s good enough too!!!
 Give it a try!
-(Peeling chestnuts are a lot of hard work, so you can always go with the peeled ones too)
+(Peeling chestnuts are a lot of hard work, so you can always go for the peeled ones too)